gothaw/simple-website/README.md

 ### Responsiveness

 The website is relatively responsive, however, mobile-first approach has not been used.
-The current responsiveness level involves meta tags added to head of .html files, limited application of media queries and relative lengths.
-In order to achieve full responsiveness, the styling has to be rearranged to reflect mobile-first approach.
-Picture tags and different fav icons sizes should also be used.
+The current responsiveness level involves meta tags added to head of .html files, some application of media queries and relative lengths.

 ### Acknowledgments
 1. Menu items hover effects ("menuItem" class in main.css) based on: https://codepen.io/d2k/pen/jEmWXq created by Dominik Biedebach (https://codepen.io/d2k/)